tikv/client-rust/README.md

 ## Using the client

 The TiKV client is a Rust library (crate).
-It requires version 1.36 of the compiler and standard libraries (which will be stable from the 4th July 2019, see below for ensuring compatibility).
+It requires a nightly Rust compiler with async/await support.

 To use this crate in your project, add it as a dependency in your `Cargo.toml`: